ligsnf/connect-four/README.md

 # Connect 4
 Connect 4 JavaScript web game.
 Made by learning from tutorial, then extending with my own added features to learn more.

+Ideas to add:
+- pop-up box with ok and new game options
+- counter to keep track of how many wins each player has

 <h2> Sources: </h2>